WindowsAppCommunity/windowsappcommunity.github.io/README.md

 | LightSocial | ✔ | ✔ | ? | ✔ | ? | * | ✘ | ✘ -->

 #### LightSocial
+LightSocial has been downloaded 500,000 times!
+Thanks for your support!
+Features

 *[Contribute by providing a PC screenshot]*